1newstar/OracleScripts/Docs/sources/MigrationPlan.rst

 ==================

 The following tasks are considered to be required after a successful migration.
-They are all outwith the scope of this document however.
+They are all out with the scope of this document however.

 -  Switch off the 9i database.